Xaphedo/Stoneshard-CraftableArrows/README.md

-# Stoneshard-CraftableArrows
+# Stoneshard-CraftableArrows v2
-A mod for Stoneshard that lets the player buy and make arrows.
+A mod for Stoneshard that lets the player make arrows.

 Currently adding:
 - **Charred-tip Arrows and Bolts:** wood-only projectiles with fire-hardened tips, made from sticks at a campfire.
 They're weak, they're cheap, and they can be used as the shafts for battle-worthy arrows and bolts.